 The Association’s financial period begins on May 1st and ends on the 30th of April following.

-Every cheque, note, bill invoice or other document pertaining to the finances of the Association must bear the signature of two (2) directors; of necessity one of these must be the Ttreasurer.
+Every cheque, note, bill invoice or other document pertaining to the finances of the Association must bear the signature of two (2) Board members; of necessity one of these must be the Treasurer.

 The members appoint the auditor during the annual meeting.
 He must not be part of the board of directors.